fjodor-rybakov/discord-nestjs/README.md

 </details>

-### I created DTO and added `TransformPipe`, but when I receive response to the command, the DTO fields are missing
+### I created DTO and added `SlashCommandPipe`, but when I receive response to the command, the DTO fields are missing

 <details>
   <summary>Click to expand</summary>